 The Softears Volume is the company’s most affordable universal IEM to date featuring a hybrid single 10mm DD and dual BA.
 It is priced at $299.

-Disclaimer: The Softears Volume sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Softears for giving us this opportunity.

-To read more about Softears reviews previously done on Headfonics please click here.
+To read more about Softears products previously covered on Headfonics please click here.

 Although others might shy away from its price tag, this is completely justified by Softears Volume’s exceptional overall clarity and soundstage.
 I would dare say this is the best that I have reviewed to date at this price range and has exceeded my expectations.